Skip to content

 IRS Publication 4557 and the FTC Safeguards Rule

 IRS Publication 4557 directs all tax preparers to implement a WISP aligned with the FTC Safeguards Rule.
-The Safeguards Rule, updated in 2023 with more prescriptive requirements, applies to any financial institution that is "significantly engaged" in providing financial products or services—a definition that explicitly includes tax preparation.
+The Safeguards Rule, expanded in 2023 with more prescriptive requirements, applies to any financial institution that is "significantly engaged" in providing financial products or services—a definition that explicitly includes tax preparation.
 The updated rule requires covered entities to designate a qualified individual to oversee the program, produce a written risk assessment, implement specific technical controls, and test those controls.
 These are not optional recommendations; they are enforceable requirements.
-See our IRS Publication 4557 guide for a section-by-section breakdown.
+See our FTC Safeguards Rule guide for tax preparers for a section-by-section breakdown.

 Gramm-Leach-Bliley Act (GLBA)

 The GLBA is the federal statute underlying the Safeguards Rule.
 It requires financial institutions—including CPA firms—to protect the confidentiality and integrity of customer financial information.
-Civil penalties for willful violations reach $100,000 per violation, and responsible officers face personal liability.
+Civil penalties for willful violations reach $100,000 per violation, and responsible officers face personal liability of up to $10,000 per violation.
 The GLBA also requires that you contractually obligate your service providers to maintain appropriate safeguards.

 State-Level Data Security Laws